AgnerPiton/Portfolio/README.md

 Projects:

 Speech recognition - Goal of correctly identifying sounds of words.
+Use of neural networks keras sequential model.

 Sleep stage classification - Goal of identifying which of the 5 sleep stages the participant was by using his/her brain wave signals.
+Use of 2 towers 2D convolutions.

 Spatiotemporal Analysis - Explorations of a dataset of virus incidence.
 Autocorrelation, Krigging, incidence maps and time series data.